What are the origins of PBSGL?

-NES has supported PBSGL since 2006 and in 2009 PBSGL became a part of GP CPD provision provided by NES for General Practitioners, Pharmacists, Pharmacy Technicians and Nurses working in General Practice/Primary Care.
+- NES has supported PBSGL since 2006 and in 2009 PBSGL became a part of GP CPD provision provided by NES for General Practitioners, Pharmacists, Pharmacy Technicians and Nurses working in General Practice/Primary Care.

 How does it work?

-GPs / PNs from a single or several practices voluntarily work in small groups of 5-12 with one person as facilitator, meeting on a regular basis.
+- Practitioners from a single or several practices voluntarily work in small groups with one person as facilitator, meeting on a regular basis.
 They discuss real patient problems, and the evidence to solve these cases.

-PBSGL also helps reduce professional isolation, and is particularly valued by those GPs and Practice Nurses who may live and work far from other educational resources.
+- PBSGL also helps reduce professional isolation, and is particularly valued by those Practitioners who may live and work far from other educational resources.
 The chance to talk with colleagues about everyday clinical matters, in a facilitated educational environment, has led to successful groups lasting for many years.

 Future plans - We plan to develop the project, by;

-continuing to develop our own UK-based educational materials,
+- continuing to develop our own Scottish writing team,

-supporting the spread of PBSGL to the rest of the UK, and
+- supporting the spread of PBSGL to the rest of the UK and beyond, and